gal-a/blog/docs/README.md

 </script>

 ## Intro
 Welcome to my new blog!
-This is a place for me to share data science resources where I will try to provide lots of **simple examples directly in Google Colab** so that you can easily copy and test out common use cases.
+This is a place for me to share data science resources where I will try to provide lots of **simple python examples directly in Google Colab** so that you can easily test common use cases.
 In particular, I've found the following libraries to be very helpful: sklearn, tensorflow, keras, matplotlib, nltk, scipy, numpy and pandas.
 Stay tuned as I continue to add more stuff ~Gal

 ## Notebooks